Donitzo/wad-together/README.md

 * **Things** <img width="20px" src="./public/images/ui/things.png"> - Browser for the currently loaded Things, along with the built-in defaults.
 * **Sounds** <img width="20px" src="./public/images/ui/sounds.png"> - Lists all sound effects found in the currently loaded WAD files.

+#### About WAD files

+WAD files are loaded as an ordered resource stack.
+Files loaded later take precedence when multiple WADs contain resources with the same lump name.
+The stack is used to resolve textures, flats, sounds, Things, and available maps.
+External resource WADs are not embedded in exported maps, both to simplify the editor and to avoid potential copyright issues.
+WAD files are not shared automatically between clients.
+Each client must have their own local copies of all WADs used by the map, or they will see blank textures.

 **Note:** Property visibility and the export format (Binary WAD or UDMF TextMap) are determined by the selected source port in **Map Metadata**.
 Try switching between ports to see which properties are available.

 <img src="./images/inspector1.png">